firetix/AgentBookmarksOrganizer/README.md

-## Bookmarks Organizer Chrome Extension
+## Bookmarks Organizer Browser Extension
-v4.0.0
+v4.1.0

 Bookmarks Organizer helps in keeping the bookmarks sorted.
 It monitors for newly added or moved bookmarks and auto arranges them in ascending order by title.
 There is a reorder button to manually order the bookmarks in the Bookmarks Bar which can be used initially after installation.